loomio/loomio_help/content/user_manual/groups/settings/index.md

 Coordinators set the group permissions to configure what members can do in their group.

+[Note to add to Group settings page: Subgroups

+## Allow members of parent group to see threads

+_Only subgroups have this setting._

+Allows members of the parent group to see discussions within the subgroup.
+For example a Closed subgroup includes the permission - "Members of [parent group] can see private threads".
+The default setting for this permission is 'off'.]

 ## Allow public threads

 In **Closed** groups, you can use this option to allow public and private threads in your group.
 When you start a thread, you can decide whether it will be public or private.